lucaramseyer/Diabetes_Technology_project/README.md

   Why exactly do we need a validation set? can't we just use the training set?
   What are the channels in the layers of our cnn?
 Are they the features i.e. the different filter kernels?
 And if so, how can we control them?
   Discuss cam.
 Make a good sketch!!
+  Should we shrink our image size before feeding it to our cnn?